microsoft/vscode-azurecache/README.md

 * View data in your Azure Caches across all your Azure subscriptions
     * Supports clustered and non-clustered caches
     * Supports all Redis data types
-* Filter redis keys by match expression
+* Filter Redis keys by match expression
 * View cache properties
 * Access primary key and connection string